CATA Hall of Fame - Class of 2017

 1976-1978 Arvin High School, 1979-1980 Tehachapi High School, 1980-1985 Hilmar High School, 1986-2009 North High School Bakersfield

 Teacher of Excellence

 Christine started her teaching tenure career in 1976 at Arvin High School and ended her tenure in 2009 after starting up the North High School Bakersfield program.
 Christine was active in the CATA throughout the state levels and nationally.
-At the state level, she was a representative to the BOARS committee to defend Ag Biology as an alternative college prep and graduation requirement.She wrote and published a binder of agriculture labs that used microscope, and distributed one to every high school agriculture program in California.
+At the state level, she was a representative to the BOARS committee to defend Ag Biology as an alternative college prep and graduation requirement.She wrote and published a binder of agriculture labs that used microscopes, and distributed one to every high school agriculture program in California.
 Christine also represented agriculture as an appointee of Governors Dukmejian and Wilson on the State Council of Vocational Education serving as their President 8 of her 12 years on the council.
-At the national level, Christine took students to the National FFA Convention with their Agriscience boards to exhibit and induce the National FFA to adopt a national level competition.
-She extended her service nationally with various Agriscience workshops and presentations.
+At the national level, Christine took students to the National FFA Convention with their agriscience boards to exhibit and induce the National FFA to adopt a national level competition.
+She extended her service nationally with various agriscience workshops and presentations.